Carl-McCombe/Carl-McCombe.github.io/protein_structures.md

 # Plant Structural Immunology

 I am completing my PhD in the [Williams Lab](https://biology.anu.edu.au/research/groups/williams-group-plant-structural-immunology) at The Australian National University.
 We are a 'Plant Structural Immunology' group, meaning that our research centres around understanding plant diseases and immunity by determining the 3-D structures of proteins involved in pathogenesis.
-As protein structure is a key determinant of protein function, we can use the structures to work out how the protein functions to prevent or promote disease.
+As protein structure is a key determinant of protein function, we can use the structures to work out how the proteins function to prevent or promote disease.

 # Protein Crystals